Naturah/naturah-shopify-theme/WORKFLOW.md

 2. Make changes in Cursor
 3. Test locally using `npm run tailwind:watch` to compile CSS in real-time
 4. Use `shopify theme dev` for local theme development preview
+5. Update task status in `memory_bank/tasks.md` as you complete items

 ### 2. GitHub Version Control